“If I could that over again I sure wouldn’t!”

 Had I really spent my life ashamed?
 Of what I weighed?
 Of why I weighed that much?
 Throwing happiness away with both hands for the whisper of a fraudulent promise, “When you are thin, you will finally be happy.”

-Something had gone terribly wrong.
-Jesus could have prevented it.
-Jesus should have been there.
-All of the pain, all of the death, all of the mourning, all of the sorrow, could have been avoided.
+If only He had been there three days sooner, all of the pain, all of the death, all of the mourning, all of the sorrow, could have been avoided.

 “Yet even now, I know that whatever You ask from God, God will give to you,” Martha said.